radovankavicky/core/README.md

 License
 -------

-Copyright © 2013, authors of the "Core Econometrics Textbook"; a complete list of authors is available in the file AUTHORS.tex.
+Copyright © 2013, authors of the "Core Econometrics* text; a complete list of authors is available in the file AUTHORS.tex.

 Permission is granted to copy, distribute and/or modify this document